LostBeard/BlazorWebBluetoothDemo/README.md

 # BlazorWebBluetoothDemo

-Demonstrates the Web Bluetooth API in a Blazor WebAssembly application.
+Demonstrates the Web Bluetooth API in a Blazor WebAssembly application using [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS).